 The backup service offers options on how files are to be extracted in wither direction.
 It is possible to include version control, allowing copies of the same time to be stored over time and enabling rollback to earlier versions.
 It is possible to restore or replicate a complete device onto bare metal.
 Physical-to-physical and virtual-to-virtual options are also available.

 Backups will be run periodically, incrementally, in the background without human intervention.
 Restore actions are initiated on demand.
-N-able Backup is offered on a 30-day free trial.
+N-able Cove Data Protection is offered on a 30-day free trial.

 Operating system: Cloud-based